Change Management and Training Lead

 • Participate and contribute content for project awareness: roadshows, faculty meetings, change network meetings, and campus engagement.

 • Identify and elevate risks and other issues that may impact success.

 • Work with project directors, project managers, project leads, and others to identify and mitigate risks associated with the project.

 • Review and support the development of all communication materials and coordinate all communication activities.

 • Develop a comprehensive communication strategy and plan in conjunction with the Academic Engagement Lead and Communication & Campus Engagement Lead.

-• Work with project team, project managers, and other change management team members to ensure project communications strategy is successfully executed along with each project milestone.
+• Work with project team, project managers, and other change management team members to ensure project communications strategy is successfully executed along with each milestone.

 • Build messaging content to be used in roadshows, faculty meetings, WEN meetings, and campus engagement